SyncfusionExamples/Blazor-Diagram-Examples/UG-Samples/Flip/FlipDirection/README.md

 #FlipDirection Sample

-This sample demonstrate how to flip the node.
-The FlipDirection is used to flip the node or group or connector so that it is mirrored across in either the horizontal, vertical, or both directions.
+This sample demonstrates how to flip the node.
+The FlipDirection is used to flip the node or group or the connector so that it is mirrored across in either the horizontal, vertical, or both directions.

 ## Prerequisites